shpaw415/bunext/README.md

 - node_modules files can be imported as link ts and tsx files is compiled to js files ( beta ) ( css works )
 - Fix import not working in Server Componants
 - Fix import problem in production mode ( bun changed something in the minifing feature that broke the build for some reason )

+## 0.7.11

+- Database is no longer async
+- File and Blob can be returned from a Server Action
+- Fix Head data not loading with dynamic routes